Skip to content

 input

-Sometimes will be helpful to use fetchSchemaRequestOptions to fetch OpenAPI/Swagger file with some custom request options (like auth headers).
+Sometimes it is helpful to use fetchSchemaRequestOptions to fetch an OpenAPI/Swagger file with custom request options (for example auth headers).

 ts